-Thankfully it is not difficult to have a plan in place.
-We at Apty have drafted a well-planned software rollout strategy following which any business can avoid some obvious pitfalls.
+Thankfully it is not difficult to have a strategy in place.
+We at Apty have drafted a well-planned software rollout strategy following which any business can avoid some obvious pitfalls but before delving deep into the strategy lets understand the best practices.

 1. Establish a Clear Objective

 Your organization must establish a clear objective before investing in any new software.
-Having a proper roadmap will empower any organization and all its departments meet their goals.
+Having a proper roadmap will empower any organization and all its departments to meet its goals.

 You might know and understand why your business needs a new software but your employees might not be on the same page.
 It is better to discuss and share the vision upfront.
 Involving employees at this stage will increase pan-organizational buy-in which usually becomes difficult in later stages of the rollout process.